learningmatter-mit/surface-sampling/README.md

 A toy example to illustrate the use of VSSR-MC.
 It should only take about a minute to run.
 Refer to `tutorials/example.ipynb`.

 ### GaN(0001) surface sampling with Tersoff potential
 We explicitly generate surface sites using `pymatgen`.
+This example could take 5 minutes or more to run.
+Refer to `tutorials/GaN_0001.ipynb`.

+### Si(111) 5x5 surface sampling with modified Stillinger–Weber potential
-This example could take 10 minutes or more to run.
-Refer to `tutorials/GaN.ipynb`.
+We explicitly generate surface sites using `pymatgen`.
+This example could take 5 minutes or more to run.
+Refer to `tutorials/Si_111_5x5.ipynb`.

 ### SrTiO3(001) surface sampling with machine learning potential
 Demonstrates the integration of VSSR-MC with a neural network force field.
 This example could take 10 minutes or more to run.
-Refer to `tutorials/SrTiO3.ipynb`.
+Refer to `tutorials/SrTiO3_001.ipynb`.

 ### Clustering MC-sampled surfaces in the latent space
 Retrieving the neural network embeddings of VSSR-MC structures and performing clustering.
 This example should only take a minute to run.
 Refer to `tutorials/latent_space_clustering.ipynb`.